-Spring 2012 Grant Awards
+Spring 2013 Grant Awards

-Water Bottle Filling Stations - $20,000
+Water Bottle Filling Stations in the Residence Halls - $35,000

-The ultimate goal of the water bottle filling stations is to reduce the amount of beverage container waste generated on campus.
-The proposed 8 water stations encourage campus members to utilize a reusable water bottle rather than recycling and/or throwing away disposable containers.
+The proposed water stations encourage campus members to utilize a reusable water bottle rather than recycling and/or throwing away disposable containers.
+This program has the ability to directly impact the volume of solid waste generated on campus.
+By generating lower volumes of plastic to recycle (or dispose), we can decrease both our waste and recycling volumes.
 By installing water bottle filling stations, we achieve the most sustainable form of effective waste management strategies – simply, do not generate waste.

 Zimride provides a new form of efficient transportation that integrates social networking into a customized, private A&M network to help users establish trust, maintain their social profiles and allow individuals to split costs by sharing seats in their car with friends, classmates and co-workers.
 By taking more single occupancy vehicles off the road, Zimride effectively reduces carbon emissions, promotes “green” living, decreases commuting costs and road-trip costs per user, and saves Universities upkeep and development costs associated with parking congestion and parking lots.